CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 ### Installation

 CocoaPods is built with Ruby.
 For the best experience, we suggest installing a Ruby Version manager, like [RVM](http://rvm.io), and running Ruby 1.9.3 or newer.
+Depending on your connection this might take a while.
+Unless an error is reported let it run its course.

 > When using RVM, or a similar tool, to install CocoaPods run